victorbiga/container-scan/README.md

 ### Slack
+- Create Container Scan app so you can create and handle webhooks.
+More details how to do that [Create Slack app]
-- Slack app Container-Scan installed in Slack workspace
+- Slack app Container Scan installed in Slack workspace
 - Slack webhook with your preferred channel
 > Note: You will need to create Slack webhook for your preferred notification channel in Slack workspace.
 To access App configuration page link would look ```https://api.slack.com/apps/{{ slack_org_id }}/incoming-webhooks```.
 New webhook can be created only by Workspace admins.